 Unfortunately, due to the economy BOSSdev required to do some downsizing and I had to part ways with BOSSdev and I began to seek the next chapter from the immense experience I had accumulated over the decade.

-Despite the emergence of large Social Networks like MySpace and at the end of the decade Facebook.com, ROYOUTH has remained with a total member base of 30,000.
-This makes ROYOUTH the largest ethnic Romanian online community outside of Romania.
+Despite the emergence of large Social Networks like MySpace and at the end of the decade Facebook.com, ROYOUTH remained with a total member base of 30,000.
+This made ROYOUTH the largest ethnic Romanian online community outside of Romania.

-I have also launched and write for several personal blogs such as this one, SocialMediaCore.com and AugmentPro.com.
+I also launched and write for several personal blogs such as this one, SocialMediaCore.com and AugmentPro.com (both have since been closed due to focus on other objectives).
 As seen from this past decade, I love emerging technologies and applying them to strategic marketing and business.

 Now at the end of 2009 I am in a new chapter of my life personally and professionally.
 If the next decade is as challenging or rewarding as this past decade, I am ready for it.
 All I know is that the experience I accumulated during this decade is one that will provide a solid foundation for what is to come in the next decade and beyond.